 Prior to that he worked for over 15 years as a corporate adviser and investment banker principally in the areas of mergers and acquisitions and equity capital markets.
 During that time, David held the position of Director at a number of Australian stockbroking/corporate finance firms.
 In that capacity, he advised on acquisitions, divestments, equity and debt capital raising transactions in various sectors including: food and agribusiness, media, transport and telecommunications.

-David has a bachelor of economics and a bachelor of laws from the University of Sydney, is a Fellow of the Australian Institute of Company Directors, a Fellow of CPA Australia and an associate member of the Financial Services Institute of Australia.
+David has a bachelor of economics and a bachelor of laws from the University of Sydney, and has completed the Chartered Financial Analyst ® (CFA) Program and has been awarded the CFA Charter.
+He is a Fellow of the Australian Institute of Company Directors, a Fellow of CPA Australia and an associate member of the Financial Services Institute of Australia.
 David is also a Council member of the Sydney University Medical Foundation.

 David Keyte, Non-Executive Director since 2003

 Executive Director Andrew spent the first 4 years of his working life as an accountant in shipping company Patrick Agencies before joining Craig Mostyn & Co Pty Ltd in 1986.
 He has held a position on the Board of CM’s various companies since 1993.
 As part of his interest in business, the community and sport he sits on a number of Boards & committees aligned in those areas such as the NSW and WA Family Business Australia Committees since 2000 and is the past Chairman of FBA in WA and Director of the National Board.
 Andrew is also the WA Ambassador for the charity Hands Across the Water, a Director of the Fremantle Foundation as well as Western Force Promotions and is a Fellow of the Australian Institute of Company Directors.

 Amanda has over 25 years senior leadership experience with expertise in HR Strategy and Advisory, Remuneration Management, Diversity, Organisational Development, Cultural Change and Corporate Social Responsibility.